 Our community stands strong.
-You can be a part of turning this tragedy into a blessing.
-Together we make a difference.
-Together we stand strong.
+Thank you for being a part of turning this tragedy into a blessing.
+Together we make a difference and together we stand strong.

 10.10.2018 For a Recovery Update issued 10.10.2018 with update on tornado damage, click here.

 10.5.2018 We have not been able to salvage the clothing of the Cherry Street Elders whose rooms were hit by the tornado.
 Unfortunately, these are items not covered by insurance.
 Affected Elders are in need of new women’s clothes sizes S to XXL and new men’s clothes sizes L to XXXL – tops, pants, undergarments, sweaters, jackets, and pajamas.
 Conneautville locals, Cindy and Don Taylor, are hosting a clothing drive at the Conneautville American Legion.
 Donations can be delivered to: Conneautville American Legion, 909 Main Street, Conneautville, PA 16406 from October 5-10, 2018 on Friday, Saturday, Sunday, Monday, and Wednesday from 3:00 – 8:00 pm (entry through front or back door).
 Call (814) 587-2985 with questions.

 10.5.2018 For Press Release issued 10.5.2018 with update on tornado damage, click here.